MostlyAdequate/mostly-adequate-guide/ch7.md

 Hopefully, you've been overcome by the expressive beauty in this type signature.
 It literally tells us what the function does almost word for word.
 It's given a function from `a` to `b`, an array of `a`, and it delivers us an array of `b`.
 The only sensible thing for it to do is call the bloody function on each `a`.
 Anything else would be a bold face lie.

 Being able to reason about types and their implications is a skill that will take you far in the functional world.
 Not only will papers, blogs, docs, etc, become more digestible, but the signature itself will practically lecture you on it's functionality.
-It takes practice to become a fluent reader, but if you stick with it, heaps of information will become available to you sans RFTMing.
+It takes practice to become a fluent reader, but if you stick with it, heaps of information will become available to you sans RTFMing.

 Here's a few more just to see if you can decipher them on your own.